wf-16s documentation

 out_dirstringDirectory for output of all user-facing files.output

 igvbooleanEnable IGV visualisation in the EPI2ME Desktop Application by creating the required files.
-This will also cause the workflow to publish BAM files to the output directory.False
+This will cause the workflow to emit the BAM files as well.
+If using a custom reference, this must be a FASTA file and not a minimap2 MMI format index.False

 include_read_assignmentsbooleanA per-sample TSV file that indicates the taxonomy assigned to each sequence.
 The TSVs will only be published to the output on completion of the workflow, and therefore if running indefinitely using the real time option, these files will never be published.False